 Graphite can help with distance and should be looked at if your swing speed is very low.
 The reduced weight of the shaft can help you pick up a few more mph in swing speed and with that, more distance.

-It's always best to go get tested and get advice from a fitter or a local pro to truly maximize your purchase to your requirements.
+It's always best to go and get tested and get advice from a fitter or a local golf professional to truly maximize your purchase to your requirements for shaft flex.

-Cavity back irons usually have perimeter weighting, which is just a jargon term to mean they hollow out the back of a muscle back iron and put that spare metal around the border of the back of the club.
+Cavity back irons usually have perimeter weighting, where the manufacturers hollow out the back of a muscle back iron and put that spare metal around the border of the back of the club.

 The cavity back iron with perimeter weighting has a massive sweet spot for forgiveness.